candycode/loco/README.md

 the WebKit window and can therefore be handled outside the WebKit JavaScript context.

-It is possible to _inject_ JavaScript code and add QObject-derived type at page loading time.
+It is possible to _inject_ JavaScript code and add QObject-derived types at page loading time.

 The page _DOM_ tree is available and can be manipulated from outside